-Studio monitors are considered professional pieces of equipment, but it can be difficult to invest in your first set for less than the price of an arm and a leg.
+Studio monitors are considered professional pieces of equipment.
+Still, it can be difficult to invest in your first set for less than the price of an arm and a leg, especially if you have already shelled out for some studio headphones.
 Fortunately, manufacturers recognize the need for entry-level monitors and offer products that meet the demands of bedroom producers on a budget.
 Cheap studio monitors don’t have to result in cheap-sounding mixes.

-For less than $100, the PreSonus Eris 3.5 are a gateway pair of studio monitors, introducing newcomers to the world of proper audio mixing.
+For less than $100, the PreSonus Eris 3.5 is a gateway pair of studio monitors that introduces newcomers to the world of proper audio mixing.

-These speakers feature 3.5″ kevlar-woven composite woofers and 1″ silk dome tweeters with sturdy cabinets, and produce sound you’d expect from monitors double the price.
-With a relatively neutral frequency response ranging from 80Hz-20kHz, you get balanced overall sound—especially with the mids, ideal for a home mixing environment.
+These speakers feature 3.5-inch Kevlar composite woofers and 1-inch silk dome tweeters with sturdy cabinets and reproduce sound you’d expect from monitors double the price.
+With a relatively neutral frequency response ranging from 80Hz to 20kHz, you get accurate sound quality—ideal for a home mixing environment.

-The inclusion of an 3.5mm auxiliary input, two 1/4″ TRS inputs, and dual RCA stereo inputs make it easy to integrate the monitors into your setup.
+The inclusion of a 3.5mm auxiliary input, two 1/4-inch TRS inputs, and dual RCA stereo inputs make it easy to integrate the monitors into your setup.
 A 3.5mm headphone out is also included for quick monitoring with a pair of studio headphones.
-As an added bonus, the inclusion of acoustic tuning controls let you to fine-tune the speakers according to your mixing environment.
+As an added bonus, the inclusion of acoustic tuning controls lets you fine-tune the speakers according to your mixing environment.

-At its low price point, there are some notable compromises: emphasized low frequencies, where kick drums and synth basses fall, can make it difficult to accurately mix audio.
-Treble frequencies are de-emphasized relative to bass notes.
-This results in a lack of clarity when reproducing string instrument resonances during instrumentally busy segments.
-Fortunately, this can be affected via the speaker’s acoustic tuning.
+At its low price point, there are some compromises: emphasized bass notes can make it difficult to accurately mix audio.
+Treble frequencies are under-emphasized relative to bass notes.
+This results in a lack of clarity when reproducing string instruments during instrumentally busy segments.
+Fortunately, you can change this via the speaker’s acoustic tuning.

 Despite its shortcomings, the Eris 3.5 is a well-constructed, cheap pair of studio monitors that deliver a sound signature ideal for music producers who are just starting out.
 You’ll be hard-pressed to find anything that can rival PreSonus’ offering at this price.